 This walk does overlap with our The Colosseum and Imperial Rome tour, as they both visit the Colosseum.
 Therefore, we suggest clients book one or the other, but not both.

 |Venues: Colosseum, Roman Forum, Palatine Hill|

-Cecilia Martini has a master's degree in Medieval and Renaissance art from the University of Rome, "La Sapienza."
+Cecilia Martini has a Master's degree in Medieval and Renaissance art from the Sapienza University of Rome.
 Although her specialty is painting and decorative arts, she has a broad knowledge of the history of Rome, and leads many antiquity-themed itineraries.
 Cecilia works actively as a curator of exhibitions and lecturer and is a frequent consultant with the Galleria Colonna.
 She also has a specialized teaching degree, and works as a visiting professor in several art institutes.

 Giovanna Terzulli is an art historian and Rome native.
-She has a Master's degree in art history from the University of Rome "La Sapienza," with a specialization in Modern and Medieval art.
-She works as an editorial consultant for a number of cultural organizations in Rome including the Superintendent of Archaeology of Rome.
+She has a Master's degree in art history from the Sapienza University of Rome with a specialization in Modern and Medieval art.
+She works as an editorial consultant for a number of cultural organizations in Rome including the Superintendency of Archaeology of Rome.
 Giovanna is fluent in Italian (mother tongue), English, and French, and has a unique interest in Mannerism.

 Originally from England, Richard Bowen has lived in Rome for the last fourteen years.
 He holds a Master's degree in medieval and twentieth-century history from London University and, as this might suggest, has a broad-minded and synthetic approach to understanding Rome.
 Richard works quite frequently with institutional travel organizations, such as museums and church organizations, and as a result spends much of his time traveling all over Europe.
 He brings this cosmopolitan and pan-European experience to bear on his work with us in Rome, constantly making connections to other cities and countries in the course of his lectures and seminars.